 Research

-At Counterbalance, we challenge perceptions and drive innovation through creative thinking.
 Research is an intrinsic part of our approach: we pride ourselves in finding solutions to everyday problems through critical investigation in a wide range of subjects.
 In the spirit of our ambition to inspire and catalyse change we welcome opportunities to collaborate with others, be it voices within the construction industry or experts outside it.
 Below are our current research series which are continuous reviewed and expanded.

 Bigger Better Cheaper